submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 assigned either at the Cluster level, or namespace level, or the one requested by the user at Pod level.
 This asynchronous behavior will be analogous to the behavior seen with standard K8s applications when they talk to any Services.
-Applications desiring to have the same IPaddress for both ingress and egress traffic can create Headless Services in front of them.
+Applications desiring to have the same IPaddress for both ingress and egress traffic can create Headless Services in front of them and should avoid requesting explicit globalIP with podSelectors that match Headless Service backend Pods.

 The proposal has its own set of Pros and Cons.